 Best islands in the Philippines – how to choose

 People often ask what is the most popular island in the Philippines?
-The answer to that really comes down to personal preference, and whether you’re looking for barefoot beach bliss or a bit of culture and history.
+The answer to that really comes down to personal preference, and whether you’re looking for barefoot beach bliss or to indulge in a bit of local language, culture and history.
 Out here, there are no such thing as best islands.
 Philippines holidays are all very different, so it’s important to pick your locations according to your interests.
 From the tiny volcanic Apo island to the vast Luzon, there is a lot to whittle down but it’s not hard so long as you have an idea of the activities you want to experience.

 If you’re wondering what are the top 5 islands in the Philippines, you’re in the right place.
 In fact, in this travel guide, we’ve added a couple of bonus islands to give you a bit more choice.
 For dreamy pictures of the Philippine islands and advice on where to find the most scenic spots, read on.